The Bible’s Answer

 The Letter in Acts 15

-In spite of Jesus’ teachings, some cult groups, most notably Watchtower’s Witnesses (also known as Jehovah’s Witnesses), prohibit blood transfusions.
+In spite of Jesus’ teachings, some non-Christian cult groups, most notably the Jehovah’s Witnesses (members of the Watch Tower Society), prohibit blood transfusions.
 They claim that their belief is supported by Acts 15:28–29, which says to “abstain from … blood”.
 The passage says:

 For it has seemed good to the Holy Spirit and to us to lay on you no greater burden than these requirements: that you abstain from what has been sacrificed to idols, and from blood, and from what has been strangled, and from sexual immorality.
 If you keep yourselves from these, you will do well.
 Farewell.